 This is Part Five of 6-part series about getting started using ring-bound planners.
 If you would like to read the series from the beginning, check out Part One: Why?, Part Two: Paper Sizes, and Part Three: Binders and Part Four: Inserts.

 More than a Calendar:

 Once I started researching planners, I discovered that there was more to a planner than just calendars and contact lists.
-There are pages and inserts to store passwords, track and account expenses and budgets, track fitness, and so much more.
-What are your goals for 2015 and what do you want to accomplish?
+There are pages and inserts to track and account expenses and budgets, track fitness, and so much more.
+What are your goals for the year and what do you want to accomplish?
 Whatever it is I bet you can find insert pages to track and organize your goals and activities.

 Dividers & Pockets:

 There are also other planner considerations like tabbed dividers, movable book marks, and storage for loose items like zipper pouches or pockets.
 Some binder companies will include a starter kit with at least a few of these items included.
 If they are not your taste, you can make new ones with decorative paper, office supply files folders or whatever else tickles your fancy.
 Many independent sellers offer downloadable or purchasable designs on Etsy, Ebay and web shops.